 Using a pastry cutter or the back of a fork, cut in the butter until well combined and with pea-sized clumps uniformly throughout.

-Add 3/4 cup of the cream and mix just until well combined and a soft, shaggy dough is formed.
+Add the cream, reserving a tablespoon of it to brush on the tops and mix just until well combined and a soft, shaggy dough is formed.

-Bake for 10-15 minutes or until shortcakes are golden and cooked throughout.
+Bake for about 15 minutes or until shortcakes are golden and cooked throughout.
 Allow to cool on a cooling rack.